In this Bybit tutorial, you will learn how to trade Bitcoin on Bybit and how to optimize your Bitcoin trading. Let’s dig in!

 A common question is: can I lose more than I deposit into the exchange and then be in debt to Bybit?
 No, you can never lose more than you deposit into Bybit account.
 If you deposit 0.1 BTC into Bybit exchange, the maximum amount of funds you can lose is 0.1 BTC.
 Moreover, you can never lose more than the funds you use to open a position.

-To understand this, you’ll need to know the basics trading on Bybit, which you’ll learn in these rapid fire info-graphics.
+To understand this, you’ll need to know the basics of trading on Bybit, which you’ll learn in these rapid-fire info-graphics.
 If you want to know how to trade Bitcoin, you need to understand margin trading, also known as leveraged trading.

-A simple Explanation Of Leverage Trading & The Risk Involved
+A simple Explanation Of Bybit Leverage Trading & The Risk Involved

 On Bybit exchange, you can trade Bitcoin with up to a 100x leverage.
 An easy way of understanding leverage trading is to think of it as being able to open a position worth more money than the initial margin you are risking to open the position.
 When leveraged trading, it’s important to know that margin trading offers both big opportunities as well as risks.